MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have ben working on the sound effecs over the weekend.
 Today I have finished all the coding required for the audio implementation.
 Game sounds are all finished, this drastically enhances the overall atmosphere.
 -21/03/2025
 I have converted to development platform to WebGL.
 I had to do some graphical adjustments for this.
 I have also fixated the game sclaing to 1280*720 to match the scaling on the website.
 The game is released!
+-24/03/2025
+I have started recieving feedback from the players.
+I have to fix some minor bugs.
+The report is my main priority right now.